 As the main social hub of any homes the living room is the ideal place for curling up and chilling out, retreating from the world outside.
-A cosy living room idea means something different to all of us: it could be deep, enveloping colour; soft, comforting texture or simple, unrefined shapes.
-It’s all a matter of taste.
+Cosy living room ideas mean something different to all of us: it could be deep, enveloping colour; soft, comforting texture or simple, unrefined shapes.
+It comes down to a matter of taste.

 If your living room is a good size, you can afford to be experimental with rich colour.
 Warm shades, such as reds and yellows, can transform your room with a comforting mood, whereas cool colours, such as blues and pale greys, can have a soothing feel.
 Deep shades, such as purples, dark greys and greens, will create a luxurious look that can transform your living room idea into an indulgent sanctuary.

 Cosy living room ideas

 For a quick update, adding a variety of textures is the most straightforward way to up your living room’s cosy factor.
 Whether you favour a modern living room idea, or something more trad, chunky-knit throws and soft cushion covers will transform your sofa into a snuggle-friendly oasis, while woollen rugs will feel cosy underfoot.
 Choosing seating in a tactile fabric, such as leather or velvet, will lend your room a more sumptuous feel.

 The focal point of a living room in a period home is usually an open fireplace or a wood-burner, which inevitably creates a cosy feel.
 If your room has a fireplace, make the most of this comforting feature by positioning seating such as your best sofa facing towards it.
 If your room doesn’t have a fireplace, position sofas and chairs to face each other to create a more sociable and inviting layout.